SockDrawer/SockBot/docs/Development/Providers/notifications.md

 All providers should offer a Notification object.
 A single Notification should represent a single Event.

-### bindNotification
-The Notification file should export a single method, called bindNotification.
-This method takes in a forum object and returns the Notification class, with specific references to provider functions bound to that instance of the provider.

 ### Notification object: Properties

 The following properties are assumed to exist, either as plain objects or via getters: